harness/developer-hub/docs/platform/delegates/manage-delegates/auto-scale-using-replicas.md

 3. Specify the minimum and maximum number of replicas you want to use in the `minReplicas` and `maxReplicas` parameters.

-   To fine-tune your autoscaling, you can set the `targetMemoryUtilizationPercentage` to add a new replica if Memory utilization exceeds this percentage
+   To fine-tune your autoscaling, you can set the `targetMemoryUtilizationPercentage` to add a new replica when memory utilization exceeds this percentage.

-4. (Optional) Set the `targetCPUUtilizationPercentage` to add a new replica if CPU utilization exceeds this percentage.
+4. (Optional) Set the `targetCPUUtilizationPercentage` to add a new replica when CPU utilization exceeds this percentage.

 5. Save the file, and restart your pods.

    When you create a deployment, Harness automatically spins up new replicas of your delegate as needed to ensure the deployment is completed.

+:::info
-:::info CPU based HPA is not recommended as CPU assignments greater than 100% are usual and should not be a reason to scale or reject tasks.
-It should be consider when the CPU usage is above 100% for a long time.
-Harness recommends using Memory based HPA for autoscaling.
+Using CPU-based HPA is not advisable as CPU assignments that exceed 100% are common and should not be the sole reason to scale or reject tasks.
+CPU-based HPA should only be used when the CPU usage goes above 100% for a prolonged period.
+Instead, memory-based HPA is recommended for autoscaling purposes.
+Harness suggests using memory-based HPA for better performance and efficiency.

 ## Configure Harness Delegate autoscaling using replicas for Kubernetes 1.23 and later